sonwilwil/WdioAppiumTest/README.md

-# Wilson - SDET VENTURES TEST
+# Wilson Tan - SDET VENTURES TEST

 This is the result of the QA automation assignment using Webdriver.io automation tools